the-engine-room/PACT-kit/_posts/game-cards/0000-08-01-community-outreach-colleague.md

 ---
 layout: pm
 title: Community Outreach Colleague
-cardNum: 8.1
+cardNum: 8-1
 categories:
 - pact-members
 bio: ""
-talent:"Has connections with the international NGO" token:"Public Statement"
+talent: "Has connections with the international NGO"
+token: "Public Statement"
 ---
 You are a colleague of the human rights defender at risk who is responsible for maintaining relationships, in particular in relation to security issues in the country and sub-region.